date-fns/date-fns/docs/gettingStarted.md

 }
 ```

-You can not write the following and the plugin will do the rest:
+You can now write the following and the plugin will do the rest:
 ```js
 import { format, compareAsc } from 'date-fns'
 ```